Where does a RAW vegan get protein? | Raw vegans don't eat beans!?

 If you're like me, then you might prefer staying at home to exercise.
 I use YouTube videos on yoga, chi gong, pilates, and dance.
 I always learn something new, which keeps things interesting.
 In 2012 I got a rebounder (small trampoline) to help my lymphatic flow but eventually decided it wasn't promoting enough spontaneous exercise.
 In 2019 I bought a DDR (Dance Dance Revolution) mat and StepMania and found it to be the most effective way to consistently get myself to exercise daily.
 Find what works for you.

 Your Problem Is Not Lack Of Protein

 In any case, if you have trouble gaining muscle, it's not a lack of protein.
 If you feel somehow sick or unwell without eating beans, meat or dairy, it's not a lack of protein.
-While some people do feel unwell at first, it's usually detoxification systems.
+Often when people say they are craving protein and reach for a handful of almonds, they're actually craving fat.
+While some people do feel unwell on a raw diet or a vegan diet at first, it's usually detoxification systems.
 Detoxing too fast is one of the most common mistakes.

 While a protein deficiency is possible, it is very rare.
 I advise looking into every other possibility thoroughly before coming to the conclusion that you need more protein.
 It is very possible that you're deficient in some other essential component for health, such as vitamin B12, which is a common deficiency among omnivores, vegetarians, vegans and raw vegans alike.